 But buying and starting to use a pump can be daunting.
 How do you choose the one that's right for you?
 How can you be sure you're pumping correctly?
 How do you safely store and use pumped breast milk?
 This guide can answer those questions and help you get off to a good start.

 It may not be as hard as you think, says Diana West, an internationally board-certified lactation consultant.
 "You just have to find the right pump for you and learn techniques for getting the most milk with your pump," she says.
 "You almost have to make it a friend because, especially for working mothers, it's going to be with you a lot!"

 There are four main categories of breast pumps to choose from.

-Rental-grade (also called "hospital-grade") breast pumps.
+- Rental-grade (also called "hospital-grade") breast pumps.
 "These are the workhorses," West says.
 "They're like the Mack trucks of breast pumps."
 They're also expensive and bulky, so you probably wouldn't want one for daily pumping while at work.
-But they're ideally suited for establishing milk production early on.
+But they're ideally suited for helping make milk early on.

-"When you are trying to establish milk production, you need to go full guns and use the best possible equipment," says West.
+At this point, "you need to go full guns and use the best possible equipment," West says.
 "These pumps remove milk most effectively."
 That's because their pumping action is most like a baby's natural suck.
-At its best, a baby's suck is far more efficient at removing milk from the breast than any pump, but some babies don't have the best latch.
+At its best, a baby's suck is far better at removing milk from the breast than any pump, but some babies don't have the best latch.

-breast pumps.
-Generally costing between $200 and $300 to buy, these are the pumps you'll see prominently featured at baby stores.
+- Consumer-grade electric breast pumps.
+Generally costing between $200 and $300 to buy, these are the pumps you'll see featured at baby stores.
 They usually come in discreet black carrying cases and contain everything you'll need to start pumping, including tubes, flanges (the plastic part that you put over your nipple), and a few bottles and storage bags.